All about us

 Helping Farmers, Reducing Emissions, Going Solar

 Phoebus is a combination of solar, manufacturing, agriculture, and real estate expertise.
 Our founders, Timothy Gaarn and Andrew Kennedy, notice the tremendous revenue advantage of solar and the ability to leverage that revenue with traditional farming to help provide higher profits to farmers.
-This resulted in the patent pending novel combination of utility scale solar equipment with traditional farming equipment.
+This resulted in the patented novel combination of utility scale solar equipment with traditional farming equipment.
 Phoebus is built to protect food production while moving the energy grid towards renewables.

 sketch of solar equipment